 Information on the current animal disease situation can be found in the respective latest issue of the monthly newsletter Radar Bulletin (in German language).

-On 12 October 2023, the first outbreak of bluetongue serotype 3 (BTV-3) was detected in Germany.
-Since then, there have been further outbreaks in North Rhine-Westphalia and Lower Saxony.
-Due to the outbreaks, the bluetongue-free status was suspended for the entire territory of the federal states of Bremen, Lower Saxony and North Rhine-Westphalia.
-The rest of Germany is still considered free of BT.
+On October 12, 2023, the first outbreak of bluetongue disease with serotype 3 (BTV-3) was detected in Germany.
+Since then, there have been further outbreaks in large parts of Germany.
+Due to the outbreaks, the "BT-free" status for Germany has been suspended.
+An overview of the status of disease-free member states, zones or compartments can be found in the TSIS (Animal Disease Information System).

-Further information on bluetongue can be found in the relevant FLI information (download on the right-hand side of this page).
+Further information on bluetongue can be found in the corresponding FLI information (download on the right-hand side of this page).

 Current information on BT outbreaks in Germany for the current year can be found in the table and map on this page.
-Further information on the situation in the Netherlands can be found at the webpage of the Netherlands Food and Consumer Product Safety Authority (NVWA) (in Dutch) and for Belgium at the Sciensano Website (in Dutch).
+Further information on the situation in the Netherlands can be found on the website of the Dutch Food and Consumer Product Safety Authority (in Dutch) and for Belgium on the Sciensano website (in Dutch).

 Messages